easypropertylistings/Easy-Property-Listings/README.md

 = 3.4.28 May 25, 2020 =

+* New: Option added to number formatting function to trim decimal numbers.
+* New: Admin filter epl_land_value_decimal_format for land value decimal formatting.
 * New: Globally loading shortcodes and widgets in order to allow page builders to use widgets.
 * New: Helper action epl_property_status used to output the listing status in templates.
 * Tweak: Enhancements to the new stickers function.
+* Tweak.
+Altered land formatting in admin to remove decimals from land values unless they have decimal places.

 = 3.4.27 May 22, 2020 =